Tommy Sands (Irish singer): The Sands Family

-The Sands Family (Tommy, Eugene, Ben, Colum and Anne) started public performing in local halls and pubs, then they won a 'Folk Group' contest in "Old Shieling Hotel" in Raheny, Dublin.
-This led to a three-week booking in New York in early 1971 (or 1970) followed by further tours in the US and Canada.
+The Sands Family band (Tommy, Eugene, Ben, Colum and Anne) started public performing in local halls and pubs, then they won a 'Folk Group' contest in Old Shieling Hotel in Raheny, Dublin.
+This led to a three-week booking in New York circa 1970.) followed by further tours in the US and Canada.
 They also performed a Saint Patrick's Day concert appearance in Carnegie Hall.

-Their 35-year touring career includes regular tours throughout continental Europe, especially Germany, as well as the UK and Ireland.
-One notable highlight was performing in Moscow's Luzhniki 'Olympic' Stadium, Tommy was the prime songwriter with the Sands Family, whose repertoire largely consists of their own compositions as well as traditional Irish songs.
+Their career has included regular tours throughout continental Europe, especially Germany, as well as the UK and Ireland.
+One notable highlight was performing in Moscow's Luzhniki Olympic Stadium.
+Tommy was the prime songwriter with the Sands Family, whose repertoire largely consists of their own compositions as well as traditional Irish songs.

-During the 1975 'Sands Family' tour of Germany Tommy's brother Eugene was killed in a road accident.
-'Dino' played banjo and mandolin.
+During the 1975 Sands Family tour of Germany, Tommy's brother Eugene was killed in a road accident.
+Dino played banjo and mandolin.

 Since the early 2000s the Sands Family have restricted touring to an annual tour of Germany and Ireland.